AlexCovizzi/torrent-search-engine/examples/PROVIDER_EXAMPLE.md

     },
     // since the magnet is in the torrent page we need to define this property "item": {
-        "magnet": "div.magnet-section > a @ href"
+        "link": "div.magnet-section > a @ href"
     }
 }
 ```